 Can you use a smart TV in an RV?

 The simple answer to this question is a resounding yes.
-After all, I wouldn’t have written this article about the best RV smart TVs without it being possible.
+After all, I wouldn’t have written this article about the best smart TV for RV without it being possible.
 It just wouldn’t make any sense as a content producer.

 But it’s worth noting that it’s perfectly acceptable to use any brand TV inside your camper or RV.
 The one consideration to monitor is whether you can wire it for 12V usage or it needs to use 120V power.
 This factor will have an impact on how you will utilize your new TV.